-On the internet type in https://yourwater.oregon.gov/, under the blue box that has Drinking Water Program choose WS ID Look up. in the box type in 00682 and press enter.
+On the internet type in https://yourwater.oregon.gov/, under the blue box that has Drinking Water Program choose WS ID Look up, in the box type in 00682 and click View Results.
 You can scroll to the bottom and choose options to browse information for City of Prineville.

-City of Prineville Source Assessment
+City of Prineville District Source Assessment